m5luo/cse15l-lab-reports/labreport3/labreport3.md

 ![grep-c-i](grep-c-i.png)

 Here I used `-c` alone and then with `-i` on the pattern "damon".
 From the result of the first `grep` we can see that the pattern "damon" doesn't actually exist in the text file (count returned is `0`).
-But if we add `-i,` although "Damon" is a name and shows up in the text files with a capitalized "D," "damon" is now also recognized as a match, and we can see that the name appears 5 times in the text.
+But if we add `-i,` although "Damon" is a name and shows up in the text files with a capitalized "D", "damon" is now also recognized as a match, and we can see that the name appears 5 times in the text.

 `-v`